 About

-There is an ecosystem of tools to enable git code collaboration over nostr using nip34. gitworkshop.dev, ngit and git-remote-nostr are tightly-coupled examples maintained by DanConwayDev and there are others such as gitplaza, gitstr and song.
+There is an ecosystem of tools to enable git code collaboration over nostr using NIP-34 and GRASP. gitworkshop.dev, ngit and ngit-relay are tightly coupled examples maintained by DanConwayDev and there are others such as n34, budabit, gitplaza, and shakespeare.

 The Need